FlakySL/dyn_path/CONTRIBUTING.md

 to it, meaning you can simply use `cargo build` to compile the project and `cargo test` to test it.

+The makefile in the project is used only in the workflow runs and provides coverage for `codecov` and other statistics.

 ## Code of Conduct

 The Flaky community follows the [Contributor covenant].